vitor-belim/react-nodejs/README.md

 - `MySQL Workbench` is not necessary, `WebStorm` provides a better DB management tool.
 - `sequelize-cli` needed to be installed globally for the command `sequelize init` to work.
 - `Sequelize`'s DB setup requires the user and password to be stored in a text file, which is a clear security problem.
 The change to a .env approach was not straightforward.
+- Unintentionally committed `.env` and `.idea` files to `GitHub`.
+Recreating repository was easier than force-pushing changes.